How To

 • You can override defaults - i.e. any pagy variable can be passed to a pagy constructor.
 For example:

-@pagy, @books = pagy(Book.all, items: 10) # the items default has been overridden
+@pagy, @books = pagy(Book.all, limit: 10) # the default limit has been overridden

 # Using your pagination templates